turingschool/career-development-curriculum/module_three/job_search_priorities.md

 * Complete PD Peer Groups Survey

 ### Decide on Priorities: What do you want to do (longterm)?
-What bullet points stick out to you as most important in describing who you are?
+In Week 2, you worked on the Flower Exercise to clarify what's important to you in your career, and you've synthesized that information into bulleted statements.
+What bullet points stick out to you as most important for you?
 How can you take the most important bullets and combine them into a career you love?

 ### Your Turn
 **Write:** Spend five minutes analyzing your biggest priorities in the job search based on what you've discovered.